 Do not use the names of case-patients, but LHD personnel or authorized personnel involved in the investigation may be included.
 The names of facilities or locations where the outbreak occurred may be included at the discretion of the LHD.

+'''

-NOTE: For detailed information on writing an after-action report see Chapter 4.
+NOTE: For detailed information on writing a report and sample reports see Chapter 4.

+'''

 NORS